IsaacWoods/poplar/book/kernel/syscalls.md

 be able to access the object.
 Normal user tasks probably don't have any need for this system call - it is more aimed at device drivers and system management tasks.

+If this system call is successful, access is granted to the system object from the calling task.
+This means it can use the returned id in other system calls.

 The first parameter, `a`, is always the id (not to be confused with the actual kernel object id, which is not hardcoded and therefore can change between boots) of the system object.
 The allowed values are: